How to Remove “Any Search Manager” (Mac)

 2. On the menu, click Go and then, select Applications from the list to open Applications Folder.

-3. Find "Any Search Manager" or any unwanted program or suspicious item.
-It could be in disguise as a different file.
+3. Find Any Search Manager or any unwanted program and suspicious item.
+It may also disguise itself as a different file with random names.

 Delete Unwanted App